NOAA-EMC/global-workflow/docs/source/init.rst

 The following information is for users needing to generate cold-start initial conditions for a cycled experiment that will run at a different resolution or layer amount than the operational GFS (C768C384L127).

 The ``chgres_cube`` code is available from the `UFS_UTILS repository <https://github.com/ufs-community/UFS_UTILS>`_ on GitHub and can be used to convert GFS ICs to a different resolution or number of layers.
-Users should see the documentation to generation initial conditions in the UFS_UTILS repository.
+Users should see the `documentation to generation initial conditions in the UFS_UTILS repository <https://noaa-emcufs-utils.readthedocs.io/en/latest/ufs_utils.html#gdas-init>`_.
 The ``chgres_cube`` code/scripts currently support the following GFS inputs:

 * pre-GFSv14
 * GFSv14
 * GFSv15
 * GFSv16

-See instructions in UFS_UTILS to clone, build and generate initial conditions.
+See instructions in UFS_UTILS to clone, build and generate initial conditions: https://noaa-emcufs-utils.readthedocs.io/en/latest/ufs_utils.html#gdas-init

 .. _warmstarts-prod: